 TC Transcontinental Printing offers multiple services for door-to-door distribution.
 We deliver newspapers, flyers and advertising printed products to approximately 3.3 million households in Québec through our Publisac distribution network, a medium that holds the majority of large retailers' flyers and local newspapers in Québec, which makes us a leader in this industry in Québec.
-In order to reduce our environmental footprint, we replaced the Publisac's recyclable virgin plastic bag with a bag that we produce in Québec made from 100% recycled plastic and still recyclable.
-The new Publisac bag was launched on the Island of Montréal in September 2019 and is distributed throughout Québec since early 2020.
-It has been developed and produced in collaboration with our Packaging Sector.

 Through our Targeo division, a Canada-wide distribution brokerage service, we also offer national retailers the possibility to reduce their management fees by outsourcing the coordination of their flyer program across Canada.
-In this regard, we have a database and commercial relationships with more than 600 distribution partners in the territories that are not directly served by Publisac.
-This represents approximately more than 13 million households that are served by Targeo.
+In this regard, we have a database and commercial relationships with distribution partners in the territories that are not directly served by Publisac.
+This represents approximately 13 million households that are served by Targeo.